jamiepla1/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/options/defender.md

 The Defender Plan policy is enabled by default.
 If you want to turn off individual Defender plans, you can follow these steps:

 1. Update the `management_group_settings.policy_assignments_to_modify` section.
-1. Find the `Deploy-MDFC-Config-H224` block setting and set the enforcement mode of the individual Defender plan line settings to `DoNotEnforce`.
+1. Find the `Deploy-MDFC-Config-H224` block setting and set the enforcement mode of the individual Defender plan line settings to `Disabled`.
 See the following example to turn off a subset the Defender plans:

     {{< hint type=warning >}}
 If you have updated the `alz` management group ID, then you need to update the management group ID in this block setting to match.
 For example, replace `alz` with `contoso`.